mythology-and-legends-in-warfare

 “Their war-cries give them an advantage; they think that the voices of the gods can be heard in the song of the army.” — Tacitus, Germania (paraphrased)

 Another source, the late Roman historian Ammianus Marcellinus, described encounters with the Alamanni in the fourth century.
 He wrote that the Alamanni would raise a “barbaric chant” that seemed to make the very air tremble.
 The psychological effect was so strong that Roman commanders sometimes ordered their own trumpets to play specifically to drown out the noise—an early form of acoustic countermeasure.
+Julius Caesar also commented on the terrifying war cries of the Germanic tribes he faced in Gaul, noting that his legionaries had to be trained to ignore the noise.
+The consistency of these accounts across centuries suggests that the tradition was deep-rooted and highly effective.

 Archaeological evidence supports these accounts.
 Small bronze war trumpets called luren have been found in Germanic contexts, dating from the Bronze Age into the early Medieval.
 While the luren were not exclusively for battle, their deep, resonant tones likely reinforced the rhythmic chanting, creating an even more intimidating soundscape.
 Cave paintings and runic inscriptions also hint at oral traditions that could be adapted for war.
+The Gallehus horns from Denmark, though later, depict warriors with raised weapons and open mouths, suggesting a vocal element to their warfare.

 Comparative Psychology: Germanic vs. Other Military Traditions